InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Introduction

-With the rapid development of 3D sensor and 3D representation, VG task has gradually merged more informative 3D data.
-For example, by using point clouds as 3D raw data, VG task spawns and boosts various 3D visual applications~\cite{biswas2012depth,wang2015voting}, \eg robotic perception and indoor navigation.
-In literature, Chen \textit{et al}~\cite{chen2020scanrefer} is the pioneer for 3D visual grounding, which proposes the \textit{ScanRefer} dataset and formulates the 3D VG task as a grounding-by-detection problem.
-In practice, it first uses the state-of-the-art detector (\ie VoteNet~\cite{qi2019deep}) to generate proposals, where features of each proposal are concatenated with a global representation of the linguistic query to form a fused feature.
-Then, such fused features are directly leveraged to predict the proposal with the largest confident score.
-However, it is still suffering from several issues while extending 2D VG to 3D VG as follows.
-(1) The object proposals in the large 3D scene are usually redundant.
-Compared with the actual instances, proposal quantity is large and the inter-proposals relationship is complex, which inevitably introduces the difficulties and noises.
-(2) The appearance and attribution information are not fully captured.
-Due to the noise or occlusion, the acquired point cloud is usually sparse and incomplete, leading to missing geometric details in object-aware proposals.
-Conventional point cloud-based methods fails to extract the appearance and attribution information, \eg red, gray and wooden, which usually misses the vital linguistic cue for referring.
-(3) No explicit and interpretable cue is provided for referring.
-Due to the long description in \textit{ScanRefer} dataset~\cite{chen2020scanrefer}, it is non-trivial to build an entire scene graph.
-Thus, ScanRefer~\cite{chen2020scanrefer} selects the most relevant proposal directly through the fused visual feature and linguistic features matching.
-In this manner, the relationships between proposals and with the background are not fully studied.
+Chen~\textit{et al.}~\cite{chen2020scanrefer} is the pioneer for visual grounding on point clouds.
+They propose the first dataset \textit{ScanRefer} and solve the problem by extending the 2D grounding-by-detection pipeline to 3D.
+Specifically, it first uses a 3D object detector \cite{qi2019deep} to generate hundreds of proposals.
+Then the feature of each proposal is merged with a global representation of the linguistic query to predict a matching score.
+The proposal with the maximal score is considered as the object we are looking for.
+However, it suffers from several issues when transferring the 2D method to 3D VG as follows: \textbf{1}) The object proposals in the large 3D scene are usually redundant.
+Compared with the actual instances, the number of proposals is large and the inter-proposal relationship is complex, which inevitably introduces noise and ambiguity. \textbf{2}) The appearance and attribute information is not sufficiently captured.
+Due to the noise and occlusion, the obtained point clouds are usually sparse and incomplete, leading to missing geometric details in object-aware proposals.
+Conventional point cloud-based methods fail to effectively extract the attribute information, \eg, red, gray, and wooden, which might ignore some vital linguistic cues for referring. \textbf{3}) The relations among proposals and the ones between proposals and background are not fully studied.